ErikBoesen/gimp-web/content/news/2018-04-26_GIMP_2.10.0_Released/index.md

   accelerated pixel processing, and more.
 * Color management is a core feature now, most widgets and preview areas are color-managed.
-* Many tools improved and several new and exciting tools, such as the Warp transform, the Unified transform and the Handle transform tools.
+* Many improved tools, and several new and exciting tools, such as the Warp transform, the Unified transform and the Handle transform tools.
 * On-canvas preview for all filters ported to GEGL.
 * Improved digital painting with canvas rotation and flipping, symmetry painting, [MyPaint](http://mypaint.org/) brush support…
-* Several new image format support added (OpenEXR, RGBE, WebP, HGT), as well as improved support for many existing formats (in particular robuster PSD importing).
+* Support for several new image formats added (OpenEXR, RGBE, WebP, HGT), as well as improved support for many existing formats (in particular more robust PSD importing).
 * Metadata viewing and editing for Exif, XMP, IPTC, and DICOM.
-* Basic HiDPI support: automatically or user-selected icon size.
+* Basic HiDPI support: automatic or user-selected icon size.
 * New themes for GIMP (Light, Gray, Dark, and System) and new symbolic icons meant to somewhat dim the environment and shift the focus towards content (former theme and color icons are still available in